Shelve Changes dialog

 After Submit / After Commit section

-|Always use selected server
+|Always use selected server or group of servers|

-The list and the checkbox are only available if the FTP/SFTP Connectivity plugin is enabled.
+The checkbox is only available if the FTP/SFTP Connectivity plugin is enabled.

 The Diff pane is hidden by default.
 To unfold it, click the arrow button next to the pane title.

-In this pane you can explore the differences between the base repository version of the selected file, and the version you are about to shelve.
+In this pane you can explore the differences between the base repository version of the selected file, and the version you are about to commit.

 |/||Previous Difference / Next Difference Shift+F7 F7|

 |Compare Previous/Next File |

 Click these buttons to compare the local copy of the previous/next file with its update from the server.

-Use this list to choose a viewer type.
-The side-by-side viewer has two panels; the unified viewer has one panel only.
+Select a viewer mode: side-by-side or unified.
+The side-by-side mode has two panels, the unified mode has one panel.

-Use this list to define how the differences viewer should treat whitespaces.
+Define how the differences viewer should treat whitespaces.